DitroniX/ESPKite-ESP32-C6-SX1262-LoRa-RS485-60V-Relay/README.md

 ## Updates
+-   26-05-05 - The DitroniX Shop is taking Pre-Orders (discounted until end May)
 -   26-05-05 - Added new 433MHz E22-400M22S version.
 410 to 493MHz.
 -   26-05-04 - In PreProduction
 -   26-04-14 - Preliminary Information